authup/authup/packages/core/README.md

 ## Usage

 ### Ability/Permissions
-The `AbilityManager` provides an easy way to group permissions for a session user and allows sharing those permissions between UI, API and microservices.
+The `AbilityManager` provides an easy way to group permissions for a client session and allows sharing those permissions between UI, API and microservices.
 It easily scales between a claim based and subject/attribute based authorization.